JanHerca/urantiapedia/input/markdown/en/Innerface/Vol8/Innerface_vol8_6.md

 # Proclamation.

-There can be no doubt that a primary task for the Urantia Papers was to provide us with an appreciation of the full meaning of "the Fatherhood of God and the brotherhood of all men" as these concepts were first presented to us by Jesus.
+There can be no doubt that a primary task for the Urantia Papers was to provide us with an appreciation of the full meaning of “the Fatherhood of God and the brotherhood of all men” as these concepts were first presented to us by Jesus.

 There are now something in the order of two billion people on this planet that have some affiliation with Christianity—a religion  acknowledged by the revelators to have kept alive those original concepts of Jesus so that some day they may yet be proclaimed in their full meaning not only to the church that bears his name but to all the world, even to every individual.